NinaK7/3D_shapes/README.md

-The present CNN was develloped during a Machine Learning project within the framework of the DU ITI "Mathematics and applications : research and intercation" of the IRMIA++ institute.
+The present CNN was developed during a Machine Learning project within the framework of the DU ITI "Mathematics and applications : research and intercation" of the IRMIA++ institute.

 The data of synthetic elliptical galaxies was provided by our supervisor as well as the HST data.